Simulation-Software-Engineering/Lecture-Material/version-control/material/merge_rebase_slides.md

   - Create a merge commit
   - Squash and merge
   - Rebase and merge
-- Look at a PR together, e.g. [this one](https://github.com/precice/precice/pull/986)
+- Look at a PR together, e.g. [this one](https://github.com/precice/precice/pull/986) (will be closed eventually)

 > What do the options do?